Electronic Routing for Grant Applications / Internal Approvals Using Cayuse 424

 EH&S (Environmental Health and Safety)

-If the Departmental Administrator chooses to be a step in the chain, he/she may be inserted anywhere that makes the most sense foryour department.
-For many administrators, being inserted into the chain immediately before Grant Accounting allows for changes to bemade to the budget right up to the full budget review.
+If the Departmental Administrator chooses to be a step in the chain, he/she may be inserted anywhere that makes the most sense for your department.
+For many administrators, being inserted into the chain immediately before OGS-Budget allows for changes to be made to the budget right up until the time for full budget review.

 When Should Routing Begin?
 What is Required?